 What time of year should you hike the Jordan Trail?

-We started hiking on the 23rd March.
-Most days were hot (into the 30’s) but manageable.
+We started hiking on the 23rd of March.
+Most days were hot (into the 30s) but manageable.
 We were also lucky to have a few cooler days.

 Flash Flooding is a risk in some areas so it is good to use the suggested wild camp spots.
 You’ll find these marked on the GPS route and also sometimes mentioned in the Jordan Trail website route.
 There is nothing in these designated areas but they are usually flat and up high where flash flooding is less of a risk.

 Is the Jordan Trail busy?

-One was a group hiking from Wadi Rum to Petra and another was a couple walking the whole Jordan Trail.
+One was a group hiking from Wadi Rum to Petra and another was a couple walking the full Jordan Trail thru-hike.
 There were a few guided day walkers near Petra otherwise the trail was very quiet.
 Most days we would meet just a couple of Bedouins out herding their goats or riding on camels.
 Occasionally you’d pass bedouin local communities (usually these were just a few small temporary structures that they’d constructed as their home).

 We used a guide called Mohamad Al-Ahwat to help us with water drops each day but he was AWFUL!!
 Very unreliable and rude!
-He basically left us in the desert without water on one day because we had to change the plan due to an injury and he didn’t like this (he took our money but didn’t leave the water he said he would…..luckily we had another contact in the area who helped).
+He basically actually left us in the desert without water on one day because we had to change the plan due to an injury and he didn’t like this (he took our money but didn’t leave the water he said he would…..luckily we had another contact in the area who helped).

 What kit to take for the Jordan Trail?